Fluoroquinolone Antibiotics Lawsuit

 - Tingling or unusual or sudden pain

 - Sudden dizziness or fainting

 Severe side effects should be reported to a medical professional as soon as possible.
 Sudden changes or worsening condition may warrant emergency treatment.

-In 2015, an FDA advisory committee recommended that fluoroquinolones not be used as first choice medications for uncomplicated urinary tract infections, sinus infections or bronchitis.
+In 2016, enhanced warnings about potentially disabling and permanent side effects affecting tendons, muscles, joints, nerves and the central nervous system were required.
+An FDA advisory committee subsequently recommended that fluoroquinolones not be used as first choice medications for uncomplicated urinary tract infections, sinus infections or bronchitis.
 It was also recommended that use be restricted in children.
 In 2016, prescribing information was changed to state that fluoroquinolones should be reserved for patients who were not treatable with other medications.
 Information about nerve damage was also added to the patient information guide.

 In December of 2018, the FDA issued a new safety warning stating that fluoroquinolone use could double the risk of aortic aneurysm, and that the medication should not be used in sensitive populations who may be at greater risk for the condition.
 The agency recommended again that it be reserved for patients and infections that were not treatable with other medications.

 Manufacturers of quinolone antibiotics like Levaquin, Cipro, and Avelox, have faced thousands of lawsuits for injuries caused by their medications.
-Many of these lawsuits were settled in previous years but the new announcement by the FDA may indicate that new lawsuits can be expected.
+Many of these lawsuits were settled in previous years, but new lawsuits have continued to be filed.